 Causality has both a free and a paid version available.
 The free version limits the space a user has to write their script.
 So, it may be a useful option for a small, one-off project, but don’t be planning to write your mammoth historical epic in it without paying first.

-It rests on three separate components: the script, the story logic, and a timeline.
+This is a screenwriting software that rests on three separate components: the script, the story logic, and a timeline.
 By mapping and visualising these, Causality has carved its own niche in the screenwriting software market.
-While some may prefer the more familiar layout of other software, Causality may benefit writers who like to visualise as they write.
+While some may prefer the more familiar layout of other screenwriting software, Causality may benefit writers who like to visualise as they write.
 It is a great option for those crafting complex stories with multiple timelines.

 The Best Paid Screenwriting Software